x-axis/heiswayi.github.io/_posts/2015-07-27-blogging-like-a-hacker.md

 Hello, there!

-Back in 2008, the Founder of [GitHub](https://github.com), **Tom Preston-Werner** wrote [Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html) (a recommended read), introducing [Jekyll](http://jekyllrb.com), a simple, blog aware, static site generator.
+Back in 2008, the Founder of [GitHub](https://github.com), **Tom Preston-Werner** wrote [Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html) (a recommended read), introducing [Jekyll](http://jekyllrb.com) - a simple, blog aware, static site generator.
 In his blog post, Tom thoroughly elaborated how Jekyll works with GitHub.

-Today, Tom's idea has evolved to become [GitHub Pages](https://pages.github.com), a fully-fledged, free hosting service for static web pages on GitHub where we can write our pages in a simple [markdown](http://daringfireball.net/projects/markdown) language, organize theme in a straightforward directory structure and then, let the GitHub does the rest.
+Today, Tom's idea has evolved to become [GitHub Pages](https://pages.github.com), a fully-fledged, free hosting service for static web pages on GitHub where we can write our web pages in a simple [markdown](http://daringfireball.net/projects/markdown) language, organize them in a straightforward directory structure and then, let the GitHub does the rest.

-In the past few years, I have been using [WordPress](https://wordpress.org) all the times for my website or blog.
-I don't even know about this awesome static blog generator because I never use GitHub before.
-Just starting this year, 2015, I started using GitHub to port some of the projects.
+In the past few years, I have been using [WordPress](https://wordpress.org) all the times for my websites or blogs.
+I don't even know about this awesome static blog generator because I don't have any kind of experiences using GitHub before.
+Just starting this year, 2015, I started using GitHub repositories to port some of the projects.
 Then, I started exploring Jekyll and use it for my new website/blog.

 ### Reasons of Switching